cox-labs/PluginInterop/README.md

-In order to provide paramters to scripts via the `parameters.xml` file one has to create a new class deriving from `PluginInterop.MatrixProcessing` and overwrite the default `.GetParameters(...)` function.
+In order to provide paramters to scripts via the `parameters.xml` file one has to create a new class deriving from `PluginInterop.MatrixProcessing` and overwrite the default `.AddParameters(...)` function.
 For inspiration on how to create the desired parameters see [perseus-plugins](https://www.github.com/jurgencox/perseus-plugins).